ckgxrg-salt/DMRTE/README.md

 // [comment]
 ```
 Lines starting with "//" will be treated as comments.
-As the source file is aimed to be human-readable, but DMIAE does not store information like name or author, writing them in comments is a good way.
+The source file is aimed to be human-readable.
+For information like name or author, writing them in comments is a good way.
-If not stated otherwise, the DMRTE CLI discards any comments in the script.
+DMRTE discards any comments in the script.

 ## Properties
 Lines starting with "!" will be treated as properties.